 There is great variety in how states approach restricting voting rights based on criminal history.
-However, nearly every state restricts a person's right to vote due to conviction for a felony crime.4 Thirty-eight states, along with the District of Columbia, temporarily suspend the right to vote for those convicted of a felony crime during the period of their incarceration.5 Generally, the voting rights of these individuals are automatically restored when their sentence is completed.6 In other states, the legislatures have chosen to require waiting periods or an application before a person’s voting rights may be restored.7 Only three states, Florida, Virginia, and Iowa, permanently revoke a person’s right to vote based on a felony conviction.8 Of those states, Virginia and Florida recently acted to extend the opportunity for clemency to those with a felony conviction who meet certain criteria.
+However, nearly every state restricts a person's right to vote due to conviction for a felony crime.4 Only two states, Maine and Vermont have no restrictions on voting rights and allow individuals to vote in prison.
+The other thirty-eight states, along with the District of Columbia, temporarily suspend the right to vote for those convicted of a felony crime during the period of their sentence.5 In some states, the voting rights of these individuals are automatically restored when their sentence is completed.
+In other states, the legislatures have chosen to require waiting periods or an application before a person’s voting rights may be restored.
+Only three states, Kentucky, Virginia, and Iowa, permanently revoke a person’s right to vote based on a felony conviction.
+Of those states, Virginia recently acted to extend the opportunity for clemency to those with a felony conviction who meet certain criteria.

 In states that allow restoration of voting rights, the process by which a person has their voting rights restored can be complex.
 The procedure of registering to vote after disenfranchisement generally includes lengthy paperwork to be correctly filed through state agencies, sometimes including unintended waiting periods even for automatic restoration as a result of insufficient resources in state agencies.

 In the past two decades, several states have taken legislative action to address the voting rights of those who carry a felony record.
 These reforms include streamlining and simplifying processes to regain the right to vote after certain standards have been met, as well as addressing the voting rights of those on probation.